faastjs/faast.js/docs/12-errors.md

  LicenseInfo: null }
 ```

-The root cause was that the aws-gc lambda layers test was incorrectly looking at
-_all_ layer resources to determine if they had been caught by the garbage
-collector.
-But this is incorrect; the principle of the test is to check that the
-resources created _only_ by the prior faast call in the test has its resources
-recorded as garbage collected.
-By enumerating all cloud resources, we detected
-layers created during the parallel execution of the other tests, which has some
-tests which delete layers on their own, which are created _after_ garbage
-collection is done.
-This causes the test to fail, claiming gc was missing a
-resource.
+The root cause was that the aws-gc lambda layers test was incorrectly looking at _all_ layer resources to determine if they had been caught by the garbage collector.
+But this is incorrect; the principle of the test is to check that the resources created _only_ by the prior faast call in the test has its resources recorded as garbage collected.
+By enumerating all cloud resources, we detected layers created during the parallel execution of the other tests, which has some tests which delete layers on their own, which are created _after_ garbage collection is done.
+This causes the test to fail, claiming gc was missing a resource.

-## Nonexistent queue warning
+## [testsuite] Nonexistent queue warning

 This occurs sometimes when running the cost-analyzer-aws example: